NEWS FOR OUR ENGLISH-SPEAKING MEMBERS AND PARTNERS

 We are happy to announce that the main sections of our web site have been translated and are now available in English.
 Therefore, information about our agency and descriptions of our services can be accessed on line at traitdunionoutaouais.com/en .
 This will certainly help us communicate more efficiently with our English-speaking community.
 New collaborations with Connexions Resource Centre and the Western Quebec School Board are also being explored to help us reach and better serve English-speaking families with an autistic child in the region.

 This new addition complements other measures already in place at TUOI for our Anglophone member-families.
 Thanks to volunteers, our monthly newsletter, “Info-familles”, has been available in English for some time now and some articles in English are published regularly in our quarterly “Echo des deux mondes”.
 We hope that this is helpful and we plan on pursuing these practices.
 Many documents describing our services and activities, as well as contracts and forms which are sent to member-families have already been translated and we continue in our efforts to provide most of the important information in English.
 Also, we remind you that our Facebook page often includes information and posts in English and our Lending Library contains resources in both languages.

 For more information regarding our services or to discuss their needs, we invite member-families to call their contact person at TUOI.
-Other parents or adults on the spectrum who wish to obtain more information or make a request for services may leave a message at 819 595-1290, extension 33 or see our website.
+Other parents or adults on the spectrum who wish to obtain more information or make a request for services may leave a message at 819 595-1290, extension 33.